jimmychang851129/ais3-final/README.md

 ## Solution

+### Assumption

+1. one-wayness and weak collision resistence of cryptographic hash function
+2. the origin key of hashchain is randomly generated and not known to anyone

+### Details

 Authentication layer(Auth) between PLC and HMI

 - AES encryption on PLC response based on key in hash chain